 Be kind to yourself

-It is important to understand your own limits and balance when it comes to choosing what to eat.
+It is important to understand your own limits and balance when it comes to choosing what you do in busy times, including what to eat.
 If you go overboard on the sweet stuff, don’t go down the road of guilt and beat yourself up.
 Your health can survive an unhealthy meal!
 Enjoy it for what it was, and know that the next meal, whenever that may be, can be full of healthy, nourishing, no added sugar foods!

 If you find you have gone overboard on the sweet stuff, check out our tips for getting past the sugar hangover.